yunee19/Sign-Language-Detection/README.md

 2. **User-Friendly Interface:** With an intuitive and user-friendly interface, users can easily interact with the application, making it accessible to a wide range of individuals, including those with varying levels of technical proficiency.

 3. **Customizable Gesture Database:** The program supports a customizable gesture database, allowing users to add, modify, or expand the set of recognized sign language gestures based on specific needs and requirements.

-4. **Multi-platform Compatibility:** Sign Language Detection is designed to be compatible with multiple platforms, including desktop computers, laptops, and potentially mobile devices, ensuring flexibility and widespread accessibility.

-5. **Integration Possibilities:** The program is built with integration in mind, allowing developers to incorporate sign language recognition functionality into existing applications or systems, fostering inclusivity across various technological domains.

 **How it Works:**